msolides-2022/fracture/INSTALL.md

 You can run python programs jupyter notebooks and FEniCS on online servers.
 The basic service is free and can be a solution if all other installation systems fail.

 * You need a google account
-* You can use this example to start https://colab.research.google.com/drive/1K0tQ4_RGuY-5YaHLUHTWqJEWGvrte9n0?usp=sharing
+* You can use this example to starthttps://colab.research.google.com/github/fem-on-colab/fem-on-colab/blob/main/fenicsx/test-dolfinx.ipynb#scrollTo=infectious-train
 * You can save the notebooks and your working environment on your google drive

 We suggest to use this only as emergency solution
 * *advantages:* You do not need to install anything on your machine and you do note use the resources of your machine

-* *disadvantages:* It can be slow (especially Azure, colab seems better).
-You can use only jupyter notebooks, you share your date with google or microsoft, you do not a full control of the system, you need to be online with a good network connection.
+* *disadvantages:* It can be slow.
+You can use only jupyter notebooks, you share your data with google or microsoft, you do not a full control of the system, you need to be online with a good network connection.

 ## How to test the installation